International Herald Tribune: The International Herald Tribune years

 From 1978 on, the headquarters facility for the paper was in the Paris suburb of Neuilly-sur-Seine.

-By the early 1990s, the paper was printed concurrently around the globe, with seven sites in Europe, three in Asia, and one in America, allowing day-of-publication availability in all major cities worldwide.
+By the early 1990s, the paper was printed concurrently around the globe, with seven sites in Europe, three in Asia, and one in the US, allowing day-of-publication availability in all major cities worldwide.
 Notably, every region received the same editorial content, and even most of the advertising ran across all areas; by comparison, the international edition of The Wall Street Journal was heavily regionalized.
 (Several editions were published of each day's paper, however, and sometimes particular regions saw revisions that other regions might not.)
 Nearly 200,000 copies were sold per day, including 50,000 in Asia and 45,000 copies to airlines flying international routes.
 Despite the technology, however, in practice stories often appeared in the International Herald Tribune a day after they appeared in either of the parent papers.
-Marking a departure from its origins as a paper mostly read by American expatriates and travelers in Europe, by this point the majority of its readers were non-American.
+Marking a departure from its origins as a paper mostly read by the American diaspora in Europe, by this point the majority of its readers were non-American.

 The International Herald Tribunes main editorial team was based in Paris, and while content for the paper largely consisted of stories, columns, and editorials from the two parent papers, the paper reported from many news sources, including its own corps of correspondents and columnists.
 In any case, all of the final editing was done by the Paris staff.
 By 2002, the International Herald Tribune had some 335 employees.
 Some columnists from the parent papers, such as Flora Lewis and Art Buchwald, kept publishing columns in the International Herald Tribune even after their work no longer appeared in the parent publications.